trdtnguyen/sb-capstone1/README.md

 # Correlation between Covid-19 and Economic
 This project provides ready-to-analyze datasets for Covid-19 and other related aspects in our daily life such as stock index, unemployment rate, job opennings, bussiness activities.
 We implement a full stack solution includes: (1) the front-end dashboard with Flask + jQuery, (2) ETL pipeline with Apache Spark + Python and Apache Airflow for scheduling ETL tasks and (3) MySQL as the back-end DBMS.

+By integring covid19 data sorce and other related data sources, this project help users aswer deeper analytics questions such as:
+* What stock index still going well during the pandemic?
+* What occupation group has the highest/lowest unemployment rate during the pandemic?
+* What occupation still has high job oppens regardless of the pandemic?
+* Do the peak of the unemployment rate and the peak of the new cases of covid19 in the US happend in the same time?
+* How many percentage travel time reduced during the pandemic?

 The overall architecture is:

 ![architecture](docs/flowchart.jpg?raw=true)